Estimate Time5 min

 8 retirement mistakes to avoid

-As you’re planning for retirement, it’s natural to be thinking a lot about how to do things the right way—whether it’s savings, budgeting, or staying active.
-But you might not be thinking about the common retirement mistakes you should try to avoid.
-Here are 8 things to watch out for as you’re nearing and beginning to live in retirement.
+As you’re planning for retirement, it’s natural to think about how to do things the right way—whether it’s savings, budgeting, or staying active.
+But you might not be thinking about common retirement mistakes you should try to avoid.

-2. Avoid claiming Social Security too early—or forgetting about taxes on your benefits
+2. Avoid claiming Social Security too early or forgetting about taxes on your benefits

-If you’re able to wait to claim Social Security at your full retirement age, you’ll get 100% of your monthly benefit.
-If you can afford to, waiting until age 70 may be even better: Your monthly benefit will increase 8% per year between your full retirement age and age 70.
+If you can afford to delay collecting Social Security until age 70, that may be even better.
+Your monthly benefit will increase 8% per year between your full retirement age and age 70, securing the highest possible monthly benefit (to some degree).

 3. Don’t ignore inflation

 Investing may sometimes seem risky, but not investing can be risky as well.
 Investing in a way that at least keeps up with inflation can help ensure that you’re able to keep up with increasing prices.
-After all, your retirement planning likely included saving a certain amount, so nobody wants to see inflation erode that saving’s buying power over time.

 4. Don’t forget to plan for longevity

 No one knows how long they might live.
 It can be a good idea to make sure you're planning for a retirement that lasts longer than expected.
-Products like deferred income annuities could help ensure that you have a source of guaranteed income.2
+Products like deferred income annuities could help ensure that you have a source of guaranteed income.These products might not be appropriate for everyone.
+Consider speaking with a financial professional to evaluate your potential guaranteed income needs and see if they make sense for you.

 5. Avoid retiring too soon